Scott Dixon: CART (2001–2002)

-Dixon debuted in CART in 2001, replacing the retired Mark Blundell in PWR's No. 18 Reynard 01I–Toyota car.
+Dixon was promoted to CART by PacWest owner Bruce McCaw in 2001, replacing the retired Mark Blundell in PWR's No. 18 Reynard 01I–Toyota car.
 His team encouraged him to gain weight before the season began, and he trained with teammate Maurício Gugelmin; he was concerned about acclimating to the longer CART races and developing race strategies.
-Dixon won the Lehigh Valley Grand Prix at Nazareth Speedway on his third career start, driving 116 laps without stopping for fuel, becoming the youngest winner of a major open-wheel race at the age of 20 years, 9 months, and 14 days.
+Dixon won the Lehigh Valley Grand Prix at Nazareth Speedway on his third career start, driving 116 laps without stopping for fuel, becoming the youngest winner of a major open-wheel race at the age of twenty years, nine months, and fourteen days.
 He added another top-three finish at Milwaukee Mile and three fourth-place finishes at Chicago Motor Speedway, Road America and Laguna Seca, finishing eighth in the drivers' championship with 98 points and winning the Rookie of the Year award.

 Dixon returned to the renamed PWR Championship Racing in the 2002 season, with the team switching manufacturers from Reynard to a Lola B02/00-Toyota.
 Dixon purposefully did not sign a long-term contract with the team so that he could switch to F1 if he impressed teams during testing.
 Following his two top-ten finishes at Monterrey and Motegi in the first three races, financial trouble forced PWR to disband.
 This prompted Chip Ganassi Racing (CGR) to sign Dixon to drive its third car for the rest of the season after discussions with his family, team owner Chip Ganassi, and engine manufacturer Toyota during preparations for the Indianapolis 500.
 Dixon became compatible with his teammates Bruno Junqueira and Kenny Bräck and had to learn about CGR's expectations.
 The rest of the season saw him achieve nine top-ten finishes including a season-best second at the Grand Prix of Denver late in the year.
-Dixon finished 13th in the final drivers' championship standings with 97 points.
+Dixon finished thirteenth in the final drivers' championship standings with 97 points.